SkyScenes: A Synthetic Dataset for Aerial Scene Understanding: Introduction

 Empirically, we demonstrate the utility of \csim in several different ways.
-First, we show that \csim is a ``good'' pre-training dataset for real-world aerial scene understanding by -- (1) demonstrating that models trained on \csim generalize well to multiple real-world datasets and (2) that \csim pretraining can help reduce data requirements from the real-world (improved real-world performance in low-shot regimes).
+First, we show that \csim is a valuable pre-training dataset for real-world aerial scene understanding by, (1) demonstrating that models trained on \csim generalize well to multiple real-world datasets and (2) demonstrating that \csim pretraining improves real-world performance in low-shot regimes.
 Second, we show that controlled variations in \csim can serve as a diagnostic test-bed to assess model sensitivity to weather, daytime, pitch, altitude, and layout conditions -- by testing \csim trained models in unseen \csim conditions.
 Finally, we show that \csim can enable developing multi-modal segmentation models with improved aerial-scene understanding capabilities when additional sensors, such as Depth, are available.
-To summarize, we make the following contributions: \begin{packed_itemize} \item We introduce, \csim, a densely-annotated dataset of $33.6k$ synthetic aerial images. \csim contains images from different altitude and pitch settings, encompassing different layouts, weather, and daytime conditions with corresponding dense annotations and viewpoint metadata. \item We demonstrate that \csim pre-trained models generalize well to real-world scenes and that \csim data can effectively augment real-world training data for improved performance. \item We show that \csim alone can serve as a diagnostic test-bed to assess model sensitivity to changing weather, daytime, pitch, altitude and layout conditions. \item Finally, we show that incorporating additional modalities (depth) while training aerial scene-understanding models can improve aerial scene recognition, enabling development of multi-modal segmentation models. \end{packed_itemize}
+To summarize, we make the following contributions: \begin{packed_itemize} \item We introduce, \csim, a densely-annotated dataset of $33.6$k synthetic aerial images. \csim contains images from different altitude and pitch settings, encompassing different layouts, weather, and daytime conditions with corresponding dense annotations and viewpoint metadata.

+\item We demonstrate that \csim pre-trained models generalize well to real-world scenes and that \csim data can effectively augment real-world training data for improved performance.
+We also bring attention to the point that while the synthetic-to-real gap has considerably narrowed for ground-view datasets, the same algorithms are unable to bridge this gap in aerial imagery. \item We show that our unique ability to generate controlled variations enables \csim to serve as a diagnostic test-bed to assess model sensitivity to changing weather, daytime, pitch, altitude, and layout conditions. \item Finally, we show that incorporating additional modalities (depth) while training aerial scene-understanding models can improve aerial scene recognition, enabling further development of multi-modal segmentation models. \end{packed_itemize}